starburstdata/presto-minio/README.md

 You can view the Minio Browser at `http://127.0.0.1:9000/` You can view the Presto WebUI at `http://127.0.0.1:8080/`

-Use `docker exec -it presto java -jar /presto-cli.jar` to connect to Presto.
+Use `docker exec -it presto presto-cli` to connect to Presto.

 # Stopping